 - The Team context

-You switch between them from the dropdown menu in the upper right:
+You switch between them from your user menu in the upper right:

 When you are in the Team context, most of your actions take place on behalf of the Team.